AnthonyDos/AnthonyDos/README.md

 ![Cover](https://github.com/AnthonyDos/AnthonyDos/blob/main/img/anthony.png)
 ### Hi 👋

-<p>I'am Anthony, graduated with a bac +2 in web development, I am preparing an engineering diploma in application designer developer bac +4.I live in Paris</p>
+<p>I'am Anthony, graduated with a bac +2 in web development, I am preparing an engineering diploma in application designer developer .I live in Paris</p>

 <!--
 **AnthonyDos/AnthonyDos** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.